 This course examines in detail the primary police functions and their objectives.
 It analyzes administrative planning of patrol activities, requirements for their effective execution, and the allocation of patrol strength to meet specific needs and emergencies.
+Pre-requisites: CJI 101 with a minimum grade of C

-CJI 202 Crime and Delinguency (3 Credits)
+CJI 202 Crime and Delinquency (3 Credits)

 This course surveys the nature and extent of crime and delinquency and examines the major approaches to causation, apprehension, control, and treatment.
 The course explores sociological, psychological, and multidisciplinary explanations for delinquent and criminal behavior using various multimedia platforms.
 The course also examines special topics such as gangs, youth violence, child abuse investigation, juvenile sex offenders, and juvenile waiver to adult court.
 Students may be required to complete a field assignment involving in-court observations.

-Pre-requisites: CJI 101 with a minimum grade of C or SOC 101 with a minimum grade of C or SOC 108 with a minimum grade of C or PSY 101 with a minimum grade of C
+Pre-requisites: CJI 101 with a minimum grade of C or SOC 101 with a minimum grade of C or PSY 101 with a minimum grade of C or PSY 101 with a minimum grade of C or PSY 101 with a minimum grade of C or PSY 101 with a minimum grade of C